 - 1. Observe in an imaging department for at least six (6) contact hours.
 Documentation and submission of the approved Observation Validation form is required.
 This requirement may be waived at the program director's discretion. - 2.
-Submit a completed Radiography Physical Examination & Medical History form.
-Form will be provided. - 3.
+Submit a completed Radiography Physical Examination & Medical History form. - 3.
 Submit complete childhood immunization and booster records. - 4.
 Submit proof of varicella zoster live-virus vaccine or reliable history of varicella (chicken pox) or serologic evidence of immunity. - 5.
 Submit proof of receiving Hepatitis B vaccine series. - 6.
 Submit proof of flu shot vaccine and COVID vaccine or declination form. - 7.
 Submit BCI & FBI background checks and drug/alcohol tests with clear results. - 8.
-Submit a copy of current CPR certification and/or obtain CPR certification during fall semester. - 9.
+Submit a copy of current CPR certification before beginning clinicals. - 9.
 Maintain a 2.0 cumulative GPA.